-Choices is the first program of its kind in Western Australia designed to connect and support vulnerable people as they are leaving hospital Emergency Departments or the Courts.
+Choices is the first program of its kind in Western Australia designed to connect and support vulnerable people as they are leaving hospital emergency.

 It is delivered by Ruah Community Services with funding from the WA Primary Health Alliance under the Australian Government’s Primary Health Network.